- Access the Cochrane Handbook for Systematic Reviews of Interventions

 - Permission to re-use material from the Handbook

 The Cochrane Handbook for Systematic Reviews of Interventions is the official guide that describes in detail the process of preparing and maintaining Cochrane systematic reviews on the effects of healthcare interventions.
 All authors should consult the Handbook for guidance on the methods used in Cochrane systematic reviews.
 The Handbook includes guidance on the standard methods applicable to every review (planning a review, searching and selecting studies, data collection, risk of bias assessment, statistical analysis, GRADE and interpreting results), as well as more specialised topics (non-randomized studies, adverse effects, complex interventions, equity, economics, patient-reported outcomes, individual patient data, prospective meta-analysis, and qualitative research).

 Key aspects of Handbook guidance are collated as the Methodological Expectations for Cochrane Intervention Reviews (MECIR).
 These provide core standards that are generally expected of Cochrane reviews.
 Each MECIR item includes a link to a relevant Handbook chapter.

 For further information and for any Handbook enquiries please contact: firstname.lastname@example.org.

-Details of how to cite individual chapters are available at the end of each chapter.
+Details of how to cite individual chapters in either of these versions are available in each chapter.